-The SEND policy should also be read alongside the Behaviour and Single Equality Scheme policies as they are directly linked.
+The SEN policy should also be read alongside the Inclusion and Behaviour and Equal Opportunities policy as they are directly linked.

-Management of SEND within the school
+Management of SEN within the school

 The Headteacher has overall responsibility for the day to day management of all aspects of the school's work, including provision for children with special educational needs.
 The SENCo is responsible for overseeing and co-ordinating the day to day provision of education of children with special educational needs.
 The school's governing body have a responsibility to ensure provision for children with SEND is made in line with statutory requirements, as outlined in the SEN Code of Practice 2014.